ProvenanceCollaborative/ProvenanceCollaborative/README.md

 I'm also hoping contributors will share their provenance woes, and let others help solve them.
 If you're particularly knowledgeable about a specific collector, language, or medium-- SHARE THAT AWESOMENESS.

 Until we can come up with a more elegant solution, can we file requests for research help in the issues section in the side bar?

+##Where to Start

+###Online
+There's more and more documentation being added to the web every day.
+Some of it is full text and searchable, some of it is only searchable, and some gives you better results if you have a university or library login.
+My top few are

+1. (InternetArchve)[www.archive.org]